Lily-Brown/algolia-takehome/customer-questions.md

 2) What metrics are useful to include in "Custom Ranking"?

-Custom Ranking allow you to control what record results are favored when your search results are displayed.
+Custom Ranking allows you to control what record results are favored when your search results are displayed.
 Depending on the data you are searching through, Popularity is a handy metric to prioritize.

 If you add Popularity to you Custom Ranking Attributes (You can customize/add these from the Ranking tab on your Index view in your Dashboard), not only will relevant data be displayed when the user types/searches, but the data with the highest Popularity value will filter to the top.